 Brothers and sisters in the Lord all know that we are now in the age of the last days, and all those who truly believe in the Lord are waiting for His return.
-There are many prophecies in theconcerning the return of the Lord .
+There are many prophecies in the Bible concerning the return of the Lord Jesus.
 For example, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
-“And I saw another angel fly in the middle of heaven, having the everlasting to preach to them that dwell on the earth, and to every nation, and kindred, and tongue, and people” (Revelation 14:6).
+“And I saw another angel fly in the middle of heaven, having the everlasting gospel to preach to them that dwell on the earth, and to every nation, and kindred, and tongue, and people” (Revelation 14:6).
 These prophecies tell us that when the Lord comes back, there are to be some people who will spread the news to people all over the world.

 Many brothers and sisters, after seeing these prophecies about the return of the Lord Jesus, are looking forward to welcoming the appearance of the Lord as soon as possible.
 But at the same time, they are afraid of being deceived by false Christs, for the Lord Jesus also prophesied: “Then if any man shall say to you, See, here is Christ, or there; believe it not.
 For there shall arise false Christs, and false prophets, and shall show great signs and wonders; so that, if it were possible, they shall deceive the very elect” (Matthew 24:23–24).
-As a result, whenever they hear strangers, they guard against them and adopt an attitude of hearing nothing, seeing nothing and investigating nothing.
+As a result, whenever they hear strangers preaching the gospel, they guard against them and adopt an attitude of hearing nothing, seeing nothing and investigating nothing.
 They think this will protect them from being deceived.

 In fact, the Lord Jesus spoke this prophecy to warn us to be careful and cautious, and He was reminding us that, in the matter of welcoming the Lord in the last days, we must seek to understand His will and learn to discern in the light of His words lest we be deceived.
 But if we blindly guard against false Christs, so much so that we don’t even seek or investigate when hearing someone preach that the Lord Jesus has returned, then we are apt to shut out God and miss the chance of receiving the Lord’s coming.
 This is just like how the parents enjoin their children to be careful when they are not at home and not to lightly open the door for the strangers who knock at the door.
 The parents’ intention is for their children to protect themselves from being hurt.
 In this case, if the parents come back and knock at the door without saying anything, their children certainly won’t dare to open the door.
 But if they say something to their children, the latter will naturally open the door after hearing their voice.
 So, as long as the children grasp some key points, they will be able to protect themselves without shutting their parents outside.
 This is the same with the matter of welcoming the Lord.
 If we carefully ponder the Lord’s words, it’s not difficult to find that the Lord clearly told us the features of false Christs two thousand years ago.
 So long as we learn to discern in accordance with the Lord’s words, we will be able to avoid being deceived by false Christs and welcome the Lord’s return.